23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

 Building backlinks can be a time-consuming task, but there are a few strategies in the healthcare industry you can utilize to get quality links in a short amount of time.

 - Getting quoted in an article (called an editorial link)

 - Getting local press (newspaper or website in your area)

 - Creating profiles & citations

 19. Reputation management — the key to convert new patients

 Reputation matters.
 Social proof (third-party reviews and endorsements) are essential for any medical practice seeking to gain clout and encourage trust with potential clients.
 Patient testimonials, reviews, and case studies should be a major part of your healthcare marketing plan.
 Luckily, you don’t have to put too much extra effort into gathering them.

 You’re already taking time every week to look out for negative online feedback.

 At the same time, be on the lookout for glowing reviews and positive patient experiences.

-One way to truly stand out is by getting positive reviews on Yelp, Google +, other well-visited and authoritative websites.
+One way to truly stand out is by getting positive reviews on Yelp, Google Business Profile, Facebook, and other well-visited and authoritative websites.
 One in four patients check online reviews before choosing a physician.
 If you don’t have good reviews, or you don’t have any reviews at all, the odds are that the patient will choose another practice.